SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-30-darwin-award-vaccine.md

 [remained married to the same woman for 40+ years](https://en.wikipedia.org/wiki/Mark_Drakeford#First_Minister).
 Ok, he apparently rather impractically studied Latin at university, which makes him interesting only because your humble Weekend Editor is also a bit of a Latin nerd.
-(Though I was smart enough to confine it to high school.)
+(Though I was smart enough to confine it to secondary school.)

 He was in charge of COVID-19 strategy, including vaccination, in Wales, which brings his policy reasoning to our attention.